-Second Paper: According to the teaching of the Declaration of Faith Concerning Church and Nation, what are the responsibilities of the church in relation to the state, and what are the limits of the church's authority?
-Inversely, what are the responsibilities of the state in relation
+Third Assignment: According to the teaching of the Declaration of Faith Concerning Church and Nation, what are the responsibilities of the church in relation to the state, and what are the limits of the church's authority?
+Inversely, what are the responsibilities of the state in relation to the church, and what are the limits of the state's authority?
+Pick one issue of public concern in Canada and discuss how The Declaration of Faith Concerning Church and Nation might shape a Presbyterian's thinking about it (e.g., residential schools, MAID, etc.).
+Due: October 2.

-Third Paper: Based on the preamble and the ordination questions what is the meaning of subscription to the subordinate standards?
+Fourth Assignment: Based on the preamble and the ordination questions, what is the meaning of subscription to the subordinate standards?
 What does it mean to you to answer the ordination questions in the affirmative?
-This paper should focus on the two documents: the preamble to - and the ordination questions in the Book of Forms and the PCC document Confessing the Faith.
-However, it is not intended to be a paper on these documents per se, rather a paper in which you explore and set out your own understanding of what it means to affirm the theological standards of the church.
-The paper should be 1000 - 1500 words (5- 6 pages double spaced).
-Due: Wednesday, November 20
+This theological reflection should focus on the preamble to and the ordination questions in the Book of Forms and the PCC document Confessing the Faith.
+However, it is not intended to be a paper on these documents per se, but rather a paper in which you explore and set out your understanding of what it means to affirm the theological standards of the church.
+Due: October 9.